Uniaxial stress study of spin and charge stripes in La$_{1.875}$Ba$_{0.125}$CuO$_{4}$ by $^{139}$La NMR and $^{63}$Cu

-where $\nu_\text{in}$ and $\nu_\text{out}$ are in-plane and out-of-plane Poisson ratios, respectively, and $Y_\text{[100]}$ is a Young modulus along the [100] axis.
-The lack of any observable change in the $\tso$ measurements suggests that two symmetric stress contributions are either small or exactly cancel each other out.
-In contrast, when applying [110] stress to the sample, from~(\ref{eq:epsilonPsi}), we expect the $\tso (\sigma)$ dependence to be quadratic: $T_\text{SO}(\sigma_\text{[110]}) = T_\text{SO}^{(0)} + \alpha_\text{eff.} \sigma_\text{[110]} + \sigma_\text{[100]}^{2} \beta_\text{eff.}$, where $\alpha_\text{eff.} = \partial T_\text{SO} / \partial \sigma_\text{[100]}$ and $\beta_\text{eff.} = -4\beta / (G_\text{xy}^2 a)$, with $G_\text{xy}$ denoting the in-plane shear modulus and $T_\text{SO}^{(0)}$ the SO transition temperature of the unstrained sample.
-The exact values of LFE expansion parameters $\alpha_1$, $\alpha_2$, and $\beta$ determined from the effective coefficients heavily relies on a precise quantification of the sample's elastic properties.
-Application of the LFE model to our measurements (Fig.~\ref{fig:model_fit}), using the elasticity data from \cite{NoharaPRB} yields: $\alpha_\text{eff.} = -\left(0.3 \pm 1.0\right)$~K/GPa, and $\beta_\text{eff.} = -\left(21.3 \pm 4.0 \right)$~K/GPa$^2$ for the magnetic field aligned along the $c$ axis ([001]).
-The in-plane magnetic field reduces this rate drastically.
-Qualitatively, we expect the in-plane magnetic field $H_\text{[1\={1}0]}$ to act on the $\Psi_{B_\text{2g}}$ magnetic order by breaking an additional symmetry.
-The subsequent application of the in-plane stress is no longer symmetry-breaking, so the observed suppression of the $\tso$ is diminished.
-Effects of the magnetic field are two-fold: the increase in in-plane magnetization, which leads to non-vanishing Zeeman contribution to the free energy, and symmetry-breaking realized by the rotation of the in-plane magnetic moments \cite{HuckerPRB2008} through a spin-flop transition.
+The first term (i.e., $\alpha_\text{eff.}$) characterizes the reaction to the in-plane symmetric stress $\varepsilon_{A_\text{1g,1}}$, which we previously determined to be negligible.
+Once elastic constants and $\tso (\varepsilon)$ data are inserted, we can calculate that the expected hydrostatic suppression rate of $\frac{\partial T_\text{SO}}{\partial p} = -\left(3.9 \pm 2.1 \right)$~K/GPa (dashed green line in Fig.~\ref{fig:model_fit}).
+This value fits nicely to the comprehensive $\mu$SR dataset.
+Data for higher pressures were omitted for clarity.
+It should be kept in mind that the analysis is valid only until additional degrees of freedom, not accounted for in the model, start to contribute - e.g., interlayer coupling and suppression of the LTT phase with pressure. \\ Once the magnetic field is oriented along the [1\={1}0], it reduces the $T_\text{SO}(\sigma_\text{[110]})$ dependence drastically.
+From the LFE model-based symmetry point of view we can look at it in the following way: qualitatively, we expect the in-plane magnetic field $H_\text{[1\={1}0]}$ to act on the $\Psi_{B_\text{2g}}$ magnetic order by breaking an additional symmetry.
+Therefore, the subsequent application of the in-plane stress is no longer symmetry-breaking, so the observed suppression of the $\tso$ is diminished.
+Overall, the effects of the magnetic field are two-fold: the increase in in-plane magnetization, which leads to non-vanishing Zeeman contribution to the free energy, and symmetry-breaking realized by the rotation of the in-plane magnetic moments \cite{HuckerPRB2008} through a spin-flop transition.
 The Zeeman contribution seems to be negligible since we do not observe a shift in \tso\ upon field rotation from $\text{[001]}$ to $\text{[1\={1}0]}$ at zero strain.
 To address the spin rotation, we utilize an atypic two-component order parameter represented just by the \blg\ and \bdg\ antisymmetric components:

-where $\Psi_{0} (H)$ is field-dependent order parameter magnitude, and angle $\phi$ describes a continuous rotation of the magnetic moments from the [100] and [010] directions to the [110] direction.